justmawi-dot/phaseONEproject/README.md

 The interactive dashboard is a collection of views that allows the viewer to change the views to understand different features in the data.
 This dashboard will be linked within your GitHub repository README.md file so that users can explore your analysis.
 Make sure you follow visual best practices that you have learned in this course.
 Below is an example of what you could produce for this assignment.
 (https://public.tableau.com/views/project_book_17660820027160/commercial1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) (https://public.tableau.com/views/project_book_17660820027160/commercial2?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) (https://public.tableau.com/views/project_book_17660820027160/private?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-## Grading

-***To pass this project, you must pass each project rubric objective.*** The project rubric objectives for Phase 1 are:

-1. Data Communication
-2. Authoring Jupyter Notebooks
-3. Data Manipulation and Analysis with `pandas`
-4. Interactive Data Visualization

-### Data Communication

-Communication is a key "soft skill".
-In [this survey](https://www.payscale.com/data-packages/job-skills), 46% of hiring managers said that recent college grads were missing this skill.

-Because "communication" can encompass such a wide range of contexts and skills, we will specifically focus our Phase 1 objective on Data Communication.
-We define Data Communication as:

-> Communicating basic data analysis results to diverse audiences via writing and live presentation

-To further define some of these terms:

-* By "basic data analysis" we mean that you are filtering, sorting, grouping, and/or aggregating the data in order to answer business questions.
-This project does not involve inferential statistics or machine learning, although descriptive statistics such as measures of central tendency are encouraged.
-* By "results" we mean your ***three visualizations and recommendations***.
-* By "diverse audiences" we mean that your presentation and notebook are appropriately addressing a business and data science audience, respectively.

-Below are the definitions of each rubric level for this objective.
-This information is also summarized in the rubric, which is attached to the project submission assignment.

-#### Exceeds Objective
 Creates and describes appropriate visualizations for given business questions, where each visualization fulfills all elements of the checklist

 > This "checklist" refers to the Data Visualization checklist within the larger Phase 1 Project Checklist